 It is not a secret that fashion is a big contributor to pollution and global warming and doesn’t have an impeccable track record when it comes to ethical labour practices.
 However, the industry is taking steps towards sustainability.

 Having the ability to incorporate sustainable strategies in your garment and collection design and development at each step of the process will make you stay ahead in the industry while making a positive impact on the world.
-You can learn how sustainability can be an asset for your business with the MOTIF’s online course Sustainability in Fashion.
+You can learn how sustainability can be an asset for your business with the MOTIF’s online course Sustainability: Concepts, Practices and Applications for Fashion.

 8. Master the Social Network & Influencers’ world